davidstormer/fdp-app/static/js/session_check.md

     _checkBackAfterFullSession = false;

-If the HTML5 data-* attribute on the OK button is set to true to indicate that the session is still active:
+If the variable _doSessionRenew is set to true, the OK button is configured to request a renewal of the user's session:

     _renewUserSession()